-With smart meters now installed in more than 60 percent of US homes, and with more being rolled out by the minute, concerns about smart meter radiation are more relevant than ever.
+With smart meters now installed in more than 75 percent of US homes and more being rolled out by the minute, concerns about smart meter radiation are more relevant than ever.
 So just how safe are smart meters, and what might the dangers be from having a smart meter installed at your home?

 Smart Meters: How They Work

 A smart meter is an electronic device that digitally records your energy usage.
-Smart meters use wireless communication (like cellular data networks) to transmit data directly to your utility provider.
-Smart meters emit radiation so that they don’t need to be manually read by a meter reader.
+It uses wireless communication (like cellular data networks) to transmit your usage data directly to your utility provider, eliminating the need for a manual reading using a meter reader.

 Utility companies claim that smart meters deliver benefits to consumers — like access to more data, better services, and cost and energy savings through data analysis.

 And yet, reports from around the world repeatedly suggest that smart meters aren’t delivering on these promises, failing to make an impact on energy use in the US and beyond.
-In The Netherlands, for example, consumers are barely saving 1 percent on their energy bill, far under the projected amount.
+For example, in the Netherlands, consumers are barely saving 1 percent on their energy bill — far under the projected amount.

 Failing to deliver benefits is one thing — but smart meter radiation also comes with significant health and safety concerns.